bigskapinsky/Squarespace-multilingual/README.md

 # And that's it !
 Your links should now change the language, and since it's stored in the cookie, even if you close the browser and open it again, the language stays the same.

+> //TODO : I still have to write some clean code to change the nav text and some dynamic text generated on the page due to said nav...